rokas058/EmployeeApp/README.md

 ## ⚙️ How to Set Up the Project

-Follow the steps below to initialize the PostgreSQL database, apply Entity Framework migrations, and verify the setup.
+Follow the steps below to initialize the PostgreSQL database, apply Entity Framework migrations, and test add and get employee.

 ---